MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Upload-organizational-data.md

 <img src="../images/wpa/setup/upload9-val-failed-upload-flow.png" alt="Validation failed">

- If a data validation fails, the Data load page shows a failed notification.
+If a data validation fails, the **Data load** page shows a failed notification.
 It also shows details about the validation attempt and presents you with options.

+After a failed validation, it's best to first gain an understanding of the errors by looking at the error summary table and downloading the error log.
+This helps you to make a more informed decision about what to do next.
+The following options are presented in the Failed validation section:

 Before you try to address the problem, you can select **Download issues**.
 This displays a log file that describes the problems in your data that might cause validation errors.
 Use the log to either fix the source data, change your mapping settings, or abandon the current upload.

-> [!Tip]
-> If you have a small number of errors, you’ll probably want to fix them.
-If you have many errors, you might want to select **Abandon**.

 ### Options upon failed validation